apache/pulsar/site2/website/versioned_docs/version-2.6.1/io-quickstart.md

 to create a sink connector and perform other operations on them.

 Run the following command to create a Cassandra sink connector with sink type _cassandra_ and the config file _examples/cassandra-sink.yml_ created previously.

-#### Note

-> The `sink-type` parameter of the currently built-in connectors is determined by the setting of the `name` parameter specified in the pulsar-io.yaml file.

 ```bash
 bin/pulsar-admin sinks create \